VAlgoLang/valgolang.github.io/source/tutorial.rst

 *Arguments:* None; *Return type:* ``number``

-Returns the fixed size of the array.
+Returns the current size of the list.

 List<T>
 ###############